aragon/whitepaper/README.md

 ### Dispute Creation

-If a user feels that a submitted proposal violated the proposal agreement terms they can choose to raise a dispute.
-When they raise a dispute they will need to deposit an equivalent amount of collateral, along with initial *dispute fees* determined by the court.
-They can also provide *evidence* to support their claim.
+If a minority stakeholder feels that a submitted proposal has violated the proposal agreement terms they can choose to raise a dispute.
+When they raise a dispute they will need to deposit an equivalent amount of collateral, along with initial *dispute fees* determined by the Aragon Court.
+They can also provide *evidence* to support their position.
 The vote will be immediately paused until the dispute is resolved.

 If the original proposer feels that the dispute is valid they can opt to do nothing and the dispute will be automatically ruled in favor of the disputer.
 The proposers collateral will be transferred to the disputer and the vote will be canceled.
-If the original proposer believes they will win the dispute then they must pay *dispute fees* and provide evidence to support their position.
+If the original proposer believes they will win the dispute then they must also deposit *dispute fees* and provide evidence to support their position.

-Once both parties have submitted evidence and dispute fees, the case is scheduled to be reviewed by the *court*.
+Once both parties have submitted evidence and dispute fees, the case is scheduled to be reviewed.

 ## Aragon Court Protocol

-Proposal Agreement dispute resolution relies on a decentralized oracle protocol referred to as the *court* where *jurors* stake the Aragon Network's native asset ANT in order to earn the right to perform dispute resolution service and earn a portion of *dispute resolution fees*.
+Proposal Agreement disputes rely on a decentralized oracle protocol referred to as the *court* where *jurors* stake the Aragon Network's native asset ANT in order to earn the right to perform dispute resolution service and earn a portion of *dispute resolution fees*.

 When a dispute occurs, a jury is formed by drafting jurors via *stake-weighted sortition*.
 Drafted jurors are required to commit to a ruling on the dispute within a commitment period, and then reveal their ruling after all drafted jurors have committed.
 The verdict is returned based on the majority decision of drafted jurors.